-- 1. A response to the movant's proposed finding of fact; and - 2.
+- 1. A response to the moving party's proposed finding of fact; and - 2.
 A brief in opposition to the motion for summary judgment; and - 3.
-Evidentiary materials (See I.C.) - B. In addition to responding to the movant's proposed facts, a non-movant may propose its own findings of fact following the procedure in section I.B. and C. above.
-PLEASE NOTE: Additional proposed findings of fact are NOT to be filed by the non-moving party UNLESS such findings are necessary to SUPPLEMENT the non-moving party's response to the moving party's proposed findings of fact.
-The non-movant MUST file
+Evidentiary materials (See I.C.) - B. In addition to responding to the moving party's proposed facts, a responding party may propose its own findings of fact following the procedure in section I.B. and C. above. - 1.
+A responding party should file additional proposed findings of fact if it needs them to defeat the motion for summary judgment.

-- a response to the movant's proposed findings of fact separate from any statement of additional proposed findings of fact. - C. Unless the party opposing the motion puts into dispute a fact proposed by the moving party, the court will conclude that the fact is undisputed. - D. Rules Regarding Responses to the Movant's Proposed Factual Statements: - 1.
+- 2. The purpose of additional proposed findings of fact is to SUPPLEMENT the moving party's proposed findings of fact, not to dispute any facts proposed by the moving party.
+They do not take the place of responses.
+Even if the responding party files additional proposed findings of fact, it MUST file a separate response to the moving party's proposed findings of fact. - C. Unless the responding party puts into dispute a fact proposed by the moving party, the court will conclude that the fact is undisputed. - D. Rules Regarding Responses to the Moving Party's Proposed Factual Statements: - 1.
 Answer each numbered fact proposed by the moving party in separate paragraphs, using the same number. - 2.
 If you dispute a proposed fact, state your version of the fact and refer to evidence that supports that version.
 For example,

-Movant proposes as a fact:
+Moving party proposes as a fact:

 "1.
-Plaintiff Smith purchased six Holstein calves from Dell's Dairy Farm on July 11, 2001.
+Plaintiff Smith purchased six Holstein calves from Dell's Dairy Farm on July 11, 2006.
 Harold Smith Affidavit, Jan.
-6, 2002, p.1, ¶ 3."
+6, 2007, p.1, ¶ 3."